 Note for Authors

-Indique Law Journal Publications does not encourage any form of Plagiarism and duplicate submissions.
-Hence, we strongly recommend our authors to thorough check the submission before submitting it to our Journal for publication.
+Indique Law Journal (ISSN: 2582-8126) does not encourage any form of Plagiarism and duplicate submissions.
+Hence, we strongly recommend our authors to thorough check of the article content before submitting it to our Journals for publication.
 We request our Authors to use “Plagiarism Checking software’s” to check plagiarism prior to submission as a preliminary step, although they are not completely reliable.
 Indique Law Journal Publications will check plagiarism for all the submitted articles before publishing online.
 If the plagiarism is observed by editors, peer reviewers or by editorial staff at any stage of publication process, it could be rejected based on the percentile of plagiarism occurred and it would be notified to author.

 Types of Plagiarism: